aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/rows-and-columns/inserting-and-deleting-rows-and-columns/_index.md

 To delete multiple rows from a worksheet, call the [**deleteRows(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#deleteRows-number-number-) method of the [**getCells()**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#getCells--) collection.
 The [**deleteRows(number, number)**](https://reference.aspose.com/cells/nodejs-cpp/cells/#deleteRows-number-number-) method takes two parameters:

-- Row index, the index of the row from where the rows will be deleted.
+- **Row index** – the index of the row from where the rows will be deleted.
-- Number of rows, the total number of rows that need to be deleted.
+- **Number of rows** – the total number of rows that need to be deleted.

 ```javascript
 const fs = require("fs");